nemanja-stojanovic/mern-boilerplate/README.md

 sudo pip install docker-compose
 ```

-Note: Check if `docker-compose ps` command is working from inside the `pencil` directory.
+Note: Check if `docker-compose ps` command is working from inside the `mern-boilerplate` directory.

 ## Quick Start